TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Short Range Device/AM/ASK/README.md

 On the receiver side, a microcontroller can decode the *EV1527*-encoded information (i.e. by using the [rc-switch](https://github.com/sui77/rc-switch) library), or encoding is done by dedicated *decoder chips* such as the *ST3777*.

+## Getting Into It

+There is a multitude of breakout boards available for *ASK*, both *senders* and *receivers*.

+### Same Basic Principle

+All *ASK* *senders* and *receivers* expose just *one data pin*.

+The data to be transmitted is fed to the *senders'* data pin and received at the *receivers'* data pin.

+The intellectual part is the data *encoding*: the data to be transmitted needs to be transformed into indivuidual digital bits (*encoded*), and on the *receiver* side transformed back into the original data (*decoded*).

+### Simple Route

+If you do not want to wrap your head around *ASK* and *encoding/decoding*, then a number of ready-to-go *libraries* exist.

+[rc-switch](https://github.com/sui77/rc-switch) is a very popular example.

+### Understanding Technology

+If you are curious and hungry for more, [this article](https://www.romanblack.com/RF/cheapRFmodules.htm) provides a great in-depth introduction and explains the technical principles and myths attached to *ASK*.

+I strongly recommend reading this article as it explains the tricks to use to improve data rate, stability, and reach of *ASK*-based solutions.

 > Tags: ASK, OOK, EV1527, Amplitude-Shift Keying, On-Off Keying, Remote Control, RC-Switch, ST3777